BearDimonR/highload_architecture/README.md

 You can use configured postman collection for test purpose.

 P.S.
 Postman sometimes ignore variable assigning, check it if error with request occur.

+ #### Lab 5

+ ###### Task

+ Create a CI using simple GitHub Flow around your previous project (API for managing books):

+ 1. Use docker as a build environment within GitHub Actions
+ Stages: build, test (pls write some tests for your app please, at least 2)
+ 2. Apply actions automaticaly on merge in master (main) branch from your feature branch
+ 3. Use GitHub flow

+ ###### Exstra Task

+ Create CD (Continuos Delivery) job based on GitHub Actions, whitch will deploy your app to your AWS infrastructure (+10 points to your score)